WELCOME TO 6MH!

 20th May – Tag Rugby Triumph

 Some of the children in Year 6 took part in a Tag Rugby tournament at Brigshaw High School this afternoon, competing against lots of the other local primary schools.
 I am VERY proud to report that our sporting champions won every single game they played, bringing individual medals and a very shiny team trophy back to their very impressed classmates.
-Check back tomorrow for a photo of our champions.
-In the meantime, click here to see Brigshaw PE Twitter report of the event.
+Click here to see Brigshaw PE Twitter report of the event.

 17th May – SATs celebrations

 They came, they saw and they conquered!
 I cannot describe how incredibly proud all the adults are of how well 6MH handled their SATs tests this week: determination, perseverance and confidence in spades.
 And a pizza reward to celebrate their successes.
 Well done Year 6!

 The Pride of 6MH this week is Alicja!
 Alicja has worked her socks off all week and this focused attitude has paid off – reaching her own, personally set target of 40/40 in a practice arithmetic test yesterday, just in time for next week.
 I think the rest of the class were even happier for her than she was for herself that she’d finally achieved her goal!
 Alicja always shows a quiet determination in class but just recently has become much more confident in getting her (always fantastic!) ideas heard so the rest of the children can benefit from the things that she knows.
 Keep it up Alicja – and bring on next week 🙂